Two Erdos-Hajnal-type theorems for forbidden order-size pairs: Proof of Theorem and Proposition

-Let $F_0$ denote the ordered graph with vertices $1,2,3$ and a single edge $13$; so $F_0$ is the complement of the monotone path with edges $12,23$.
-We will use the fact that $F_0$ has the ordered EH-property.
-This follows from the fact that if an ordered graph $G$ has no induced copy of the monotone path $\bar{F_0} = \{12,23\}$, then $G$ is a comparability graph.
+We now describe some simple ordered graphs which have the ordered EH-property.
+This will be used in the proof of Theorem \ref{main-result-1}.
+First, let $F_0$ denote the ordered graph with vertices $1,2,3$ and a single edge $13$; so $F_0$ is the complement of the monotone path with edges $12,23$.
+We will use the known fact that $F_0$ has the ordered EH-property.

+\begin{lemma} The ordered graph $F_0 = (\{1,2,3\}, \{13\})$ has the ordered EH-property. \end{lemma} \begin{proof}[Proof sketch] If an ordered graph $G$ has no induced copy of the monotone path $\bar{F_0} = \{12,23\}$, then $G$ is a comparability graph.
 It is well-known that comparability graphs are perfect (see \cite[Chapter 3]{Golumbic}) and thus contain a homogeneous set of size at least $\sqrt{n}$.
-It follows that $\bar{F_0}$ (and hence $F_0$) has the ordered EH-property.
+It follows that $\bar{F_0}$ (and hence $F_0$) has the ordered EH-property. \end{proof}